Extremal of Log-Sobolev Functionals and Li-Yau Estimate on $\text{RCD}^*(K,N)$ Spaces: Introduction

-The paper is organized as follows: in Section 2, we introduce notations and definitions about metric measure space and $\text{RCD}$ condition as well as some analytic results needed later.
+The paper is organized as follows: in Section 2, we introduce the notations and definitions about metric measure spaces and $\mathrm{RCD}$ conditions as well as the analytic results needed later.
 In Section 3, we study the variational problem and show the existence, regularity and positivity of non-negative extremal functions of \eqref{eq:intro_log_sobolev_functional}.
-Section 4 is dedicated to the Li-Yau type estimate for the non-negative extremal functions.
-In Section 5, we show some applications of previous results.
-Finally, in an Appendix, we prove the Omori-Yau type maximum principle for the proper $\text{RCD}(K,\infty)$ spaces.
+Section 4 is dedicated to the Li\--Yau type estimate for the non-negative extremal functions.
+In Section 5, we present some applications of the previous results.
+Finally, in an Appendix, we prove the Omori\--Yau type maximum principle for proper $\mathrm{RCD}(K,\infty)$ spaces.